ember-learn/guides-source/guides/release/components/built-in-components.md

 Which can be bound or set as described in the previous section.

 Checkboxes are a special input type.
-If you want to dispatch an action on a certain [event](https://api.emberjs.com/ember/release/classes/Component#event-handler-methods), you will always need to define the event name in [Web-API format](https://developer.mozilla.org/en-US/docs/Web/API/Document/keypress_event):
+If you want to dispatch an action on a certain [event](https://api.emberjs.com/ember/release/classes/Component#event-handler-methods), you will always need to define the event name in [Web-API format](https://developer.mozilla.org/en-US/docs/Web/API/Document/keydown_event):
+Or per the camelCase mapping in Application.customEvents in packages/@ember/-internals/views/lib/system/event_dispatcher.js

 ```handlebars
 <label for="firstname">First Name</label>